Applying For Places at Our School For 2021

 If you live under Wigan Authority and would like your child to attend our school, please apply for a place through Wigan Council.

-Please click below for our Admissions Policy
+Please this link to view our Admissions Policy